bgduque/NEULCS/README.md

-Here’s an improved version of your README with a detailed explanation about installing Expo Go:

----

 # NEUVIS - Virtual ID System

 NEUVIS is a visitor management system for school security, built using **React Native, TypeScript, Expo, and Supabase**.